|

 Cyathea cooperi ecology, habitat, dispersal, and management are from The Global Invasive Species Database.

-ITIS nomenclature info for Cyathea cooperi
+IPNI nomenclature info for Cyathea cooperi

-Cyathea cooperi (Cyatheaceae): species information from GCW
+Cyathea cooperi impact information from GISD (ISSG)

 Australian tree fern's fast growth made it popular, makes it a pest